Jonny Quest (TV series): Characters

 The Quest family has a home compound in the Florida Keys located on the island of Palm Key, but their adventures take them around the world as they travel the globe studying scientific mysteries, which generally end up being the work of various adversaries.
 These adversaries range from espionage robots and electric monsters to Egyptian mummies and prehistoric pterosaurs.

 Although most antagonists appeared in only one episode, there are recurring antagonists such as Dr. Zin, an Asian criminal mastermind.
 Dr. Zin and other characters were voiced by Vic Perrin.

 Race's mysterious old flame Jade (voiced by Cathy Lewis) appears in two episodes, as do the characters of Corbin, an Intelligence One agent, and the Professor, a scientist colleague of Dr. Quest's.

 Hadji's friend Pasha Peddler appears in the episode "Calcutta Adventure" and is instrumental in arranging Hadji's adoption by the Quest family.
 Pasha appears to make a living by buying and selling anything he can profit from, and he aids the Quests in their adventure.
 Although Pasha is presented as and claims to be a native of India, he speaks in jazz-tinged colloquial English.
 Notably, his skin tone resembles the Quests and not other Asian characters in the show.
 Although it is never stated outright, it is implied that Pasha is the U.S. Marine who originally taught Hadji to speak English and raised him, which is supported by the fact that Pasha is a skilled helicopter pilot.

 Broadcast history

 Jonny Quest aired from September 18, 1964, to March 11, 1965, in prime time on the ABC network and was an almost instant success both critically and ratings-wise.
 However, it was canceled after one season due to its high production costs.
+According to Iwao Takamoto who worked on the series, William Hanna was willing to do more of the series and presented estimates for a second season to ABC who ultimately declined to order any further episodes as the cost to keep the series at the same level of quality as its previous season made the network reluctant to commit.

-Jonny Quest also aired on CBS Saturday mornings/early afternoons from 1967 to 1970.
+Jonny Quest also aired on CBS Saturday mornings from 1967 to 1970 before switching back to ABC where it aired as part of their Saturday morning block from 1970 to 1972.
+NBC acquired broadcasting rights to Jonny Quest in 1979 and aired the series as part of their 1979–80 Saturday morning television schedule.

-Like the original Star Trek television series, the series was profitable in syndication, but this was not as well-known when the show was canceled in 1965.
+Like the original Star Trek television series, the series was profitable in syndication, but this was not as well known when the show was canceled in 1965.
 Along with another Hanna-Barbera series, The Jetsons, Jonny Quest is one of the few television series to have aired on each of the Big Three television networks in the United States.

 Beginning in 2024 reruns aired on MeTV Toons.